kloia/terraform-instances/README.md

-# Terraform Instances
+# Provisioning K8s Cluster Instances with Terraform

-This terraform code developed for provision `k8s cluster` instances based on `AWS EC2`.
-You can easily provision master and worker nodes, auto-scaling groups, and load balancer.
+This Terraform code is designed to provision instances for a **Kubernetes cluster** based on **AWS EC2**.
+With this code, you can easily provision master and worker nodes, auto-scaling groups, and a load balancer.

+### How to Use This Repository
-## How to use this repo
+To use this repository, follow these steps:

-- run `terraform init`
+- Run `terraform init` to initialize Terraform.

-- configure variables
+- Configure the variables for your environment.
-- run `terraform apply` (for external variable file `terraform apply -var-file=./var.hcl`)
+- Run `terraform apply` to provision the infrastructure.
+If you want to use an external variable file, run terraform apply -var-file=./var.hcl.

 ## Variables